 The following list of what we think are the best technical indicators for day trading is not exhaustive but includes some of the most popular indicators for day trading on short timeframes.
 Over time, you might choose to change the settings on the indicators, use customized indicators or even create your own custom technical indicator.

 - Moving Average (SMA or EMA) for Trend following

 - Relative Strength Index (RSI) for Momentum

 1) Moving Averages

-While popular settings for long term traders include the 50-day moving average and 200-day moving average, the indicators will adjust according to the timeframe your are trading.
+While popular settings for long-term traders include the 50-day moving average and 200-day moving average, the indicators will adjust according to the timeframe you are trading.
 Using a one-hour chart, the 20-period moving average will adjust to 20 hours.

 2) Relative Strength Index